GoogleChrome/developer.chrome.com/site/en/docs/devtools/javascript/breakpoints/index.md

   currently-selected node, or when an attribute value changes.
 - **Node Removal**: Triggered when the currently-selected node is removed.

-## XHR/Fetch breakpoints {: #xhr }
+## XHR/fetch breakpoints {: #xhr }

-Use an XHR breakpoint when you want to break when the request URL of an XHR contains a specified string.
+Use an XHR/fetch breakpoint when you want to break when the request URL of an XHR contains a specified string.
 DevTools pauses on the line of code where the XHR calls `send()`.

-{% Aside %}

-**Note:** This feature also works with [Fetch][10] requests.

-{% endAside %}

 One example of when this is helpful is when you see that your page is requesting an incorrect URL, and you want to quickly find the AJAX or Fetch source code that is causing the incorrect request.

-To set an XHR breakpoint:
+To set an XHR/fetch breakpoint:

 1. Click the **Sources** tab.
 2. Expand the **XHR Breakpoints** pane.
-3. Click **Add breakpoint**.
+3. Click {% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/YihNsXarRhDgEi9rOT4H.svg", alt="Add.", width="24", height="24" %} **Add breakpoint**.
 4. Enter the string which you want to break on.
 DevTools pauses when this string is present anywhere in an XHR's request URL.
-5. Press Enter to confirm.
+5. Press <kbd>Enter</kbd> to confirm.

-{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/AAL4i6FKWOaIEdreyLjE.png", alt="Creating an XHR breakpoint.", width="800", height="756" %}
+{% Img src="image/NJdAV9UgKuN8AhoaPBquL7giZQo1/AAL4i6FKWOaIEdreyLjE.png", alt="Creating an XHR/fetch breakpoint.", width="800", height="756" %}

-This example shows how to create an XHR breakpoint in the **XHR Breakpoints** for any request that contains `org` in the URL.
+This example shows how to create an XHR/fetch breakpoint in the **XHR/fetch Breakpoints** for any request that contains `org` in the URL.

 ## Event listener breakpoints {: #event-listeners }